thomasyu888/playground/flask/README.md

 # Flask exploration

-This is to explore hosting of APIs using Flask, but more importantly, it is to explore the use fo Celery for the asynchronous repsonse-reply design pattern for APIs that require long processing jobs.
+This is to explore hosting of APIs using Flask, but more importantly, it is to explore the use fo Celery for the asynchronous response-reply design pattern for APIs that require long processing jobs.

 ## Asyncronous response-reply design pattern